beeware/Python-Apple-support/USAGE.md

 * [iOS](https://docs.python.org/3/using/ios.html#adding-python-to-an-ios-project)

-For tvOS, watchOS, and visionOS, you should be able to broadly follow the instructions in the iOS guide.
+For tvOS, watchOS, and visionOS, you should be able to broadly follow the instructions in the iOS guide, changing some platform names in the first script.
 The testbed projects generated on iOS and visionOS may be used as rough references as well.

 ### Using Objective C